Tim-Cao/pitot/Liferay Project/Application Layers.md

+## Summary: Loose coupling

+- The persistence layer saves and retrieves your model data.

+- The service layer is a buffer between your application and persistence layers:

+  - having it lets you swap out your persistence layer for a different implementation without modifying anything but the calls in the service layer.

+- The model is in the -api module, and the service and persistence layers are in the -service module.

 ## Persistence Layer

 - Responsible for storing and retrieving application data.
 Insulate the business logic of the application from database.